inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

   }
 }```

-Once you have updated your Terraform deployment read the lambda configuration into your environment.
+Once you have updated your Terraform deployment you need to read the lambda configuration into your environment.
 Run the commands below in your Terraform workspace folder.

 ```bash
 LAMBDA_ENV=$(terraform output -json development | jq -r '.lambda_syncer.environment[].variables' | jq -r "to_entries|map(\"\(.key)=\(.value|tostring)\")|.[]")